Insurance Glossary

 Policy

 Your insurance.
-This is the legally binding document detailing and confirming your cover and it consists of the schedule and the policy wording.
-You should check both carefully when you receive your documents.
+Your policy is the legally binding document detailing and confirming your cover and it consists of the schedule (the bit about you) and the policy wording (the bit about your cover).
+You should check both carefully when you get your documents.

 The length of time you're covered.
-Can be for twelve months or continuously, depending on the insurer and your business activities.
+Can be for 12 months or continuously, depending on your policy, your insurer and what your business does.

-The date from which your work will be covered, regardless of the inception date of the policy.
-Cover is effectively extended backwards to a specified date, before the start date of the policy.
-This ensures that you're covered for work carried out in the past.
+The date from which your work is covered, regardless of the start date of your policy.
+Cover is extended backwards to a specified date.
+It means you're covered for work you did before you bought your insurance.

 Run-off cover

-Insurance for a business which has stopped trading but wishes to maintain cover for past work.
+Insurance for a business that's stopped trading but still wants cover for its past work.
 Run-off cover usually lasts for six years but other periods of time can be specified.

 Schedule

-This document outlines the details of your business, the cover you've purchased, any applicable exclusions, the policy period and the premium you're paying.
+This document outlines the details of your business, the cover you've bought, any applicable exclusions, the policy period and the premium you're paying.

 Forms the basis of the contract between you and the insurer.
-Statements of fact are compiled from the information provided by you when applying for a policy.
-Cover is based on your answers to these questions.
+Statements of fact are compiled from information provided by you.
+You'll be asked a series of 'yes and no answer' questions as you get your insurance – cover is based on your answers to these questions.
+A statement of fact does away with the need for a lengthy proposal form.

 Underwriter

-The individual employed by the insurer to calculate the premium to be charged, apply clauses or exclusions and confirm the overall terms and conditions of coverage.
+A person employed by the insurer to evaluate individual risks, calculate an applicable premium, apply clauses or exclusions and confirm the overall terms and conditions of cover.

 Wording